ShanakaPathirana/ox-p4ds/README.md

 Materials for [Programming for Data Science at Oxford](https://www.conted.ox.ac.uk/courses/programming-for-data-science) - **this page will be updated as the course progresses**.

 The class workspace on **Slack** is https://ox-p4ds.slack.com where you have a dedicated class channel `#ht19`.
 I encourage you to ask questions should you have them in the Slack channel incase your classmates can help.
-David and Massi (your tutors) and Ramon (your teaching assistant) will also check Slack and provide support where possible.
+David and Massi (your tutors; david.johnson@conted.ox.ac.uk and massimiliano.izzo@oerc.ox.ac.uk) and Ramon (your TA; ramon.granell@oerc.ox.ac.uk) will also check Slack and provide support where possible.
 Download Slack from: https://slack.com/get

 To use **Jupyter** yourself, I recommend you download and install **Anaconda**, a Python Data Science Platform, from: https://www.anaconda.com/download/ Make sure you download the **Python 3** version of Anaconda.
 You can also install Jupyter if you have a standard Python distribution installed.
 Ask your tutors for assistance if you need to install Jupyter on your own machine.